henryle-n/Chasing-Aliens/README.md

 # ::: Area 51: Home of Flying Saucers?
 Where else? :::
-## Background
+## 1. Background
+Unidentified Flying Objects, or UFOs are one of the most controversial topics at all time.
+Folks that believe Aliens are real think UFOs are their spaceships; yet, folks that don't believe said it may be just a weird bird or an military secret airplane, or simply just something up in the sky that is too far away to recognize.

-In this project, a JavaScript array of **111** objects were used to construct a web-based app to help users quickly query the data about UFO based on different input conditions and return a data table.
-This table size (rows x columns) is changed dynamically based on how much data is retrieved.
+Interestingly enough, in this project, the dataset is a JavaScript array of **111** objects.
+The goal is to build a interative web application to help users (UFO Trackers) quickly query the data related to UFO sightings based on different input conditions and then quickly return a data table.
+The table size (rows x columns) is changed dynamically based on the amount of retrieved data.

 There are two different "levels" built for this project:
 * Lev-1 consists of a simple "*Date*" filter input.
-     * <a href="https://henryle-n.github.io/JavaScript-Challenge/UFO-level-1/">**Click here**</a> for UFO webpage level-1 demo
+     * <a href="https://henryle-n.github.io/JavaScript-Challenge/UFO-level-1/">**Click here**</a> for UFO webpage level-1 demo.

 * Lev-2 consists of multiple filtering inputs, such as: "*Date*", "*City*", "*State*", "*Country*", "*Shape*" that allows user to further "tune-up" the query.
-    * <a href="https://henryle-n.github.io/JavaScript-Challenge/UFO-level-2.A/">**Click here**</a> for UFO webpage level-2 demo
+    * <a href="https://henryle-n.github.io/JavaScript-Challenge/UFO-level-2.A/">**Click here**</a> for UFO webpage level-2 demo.

-**NOTE:** There are two "sub-branches" for level-2 labeled: "*2A*", "*2B*".
+    * **NOTE:** There are two "sub-branches" for level-2 labeled: "*2A*", "*2B*".
 The difference is that *2B* is an improved version with more efficient coding techniques/ workflow compare to *2A*.
 Everything else remains the same.
+    * Both versions of this level 2 are purposely uploaded on GitHub to show fellow programmers that there are many ways to accomplish the same thing.
+However, one way could be more efficient than others.

 <link rel="stylesheet" type="text/css" media="all" href="https://github.com/henryle-n/JavaScript-Challenge/blob/master/UFO-level-1/static/css/readmecss.css"/>